This car accident injury may be silent and dangerous, even when all seems to be okay.

 - Out of about 500,000 TBI’s needing hospitalizations reported each year, a whopping 49% are caused by car accidents.

 TBI’s are most commonly associated with loss of consciousness.
 However, increasing scientific research has proven that loss of consciousness might not always be present and indicative of a TBI.
-Traumatic brain injuries can manifest into a number of life altering and debilitating consequences ranging from physical disabilities to emotional, social and intellectual disabilities.
+Traumatic brain injuries can manifest into a number of life-altering and debilitating consequences ranging from physical disabilities to emotional, social, and intellectual disabilities.

 Injuries and causes of TBI’s

 A head injury can result in a concussion or a contusion.
 A contusion is bruising on the brain tissue that occurs if the brain hits hard on the skull wall during the impact.
-A contusion can result in a subdural haematoma (collection of blood on the brains surface) or a subarachnoid haemorrhage (collection of blood between the brain tissues, and can result in brain damage, coma, chronic headaches, sensation loss, hearing loss, loss of senses like touch, taste or smell, seizures, and paralysis.
+A contusion can result in a subdural hematoma (collection of blood on the brains surface) or a subarachnoid hemorrhage (collection of blood between the brain tissues, and can result in brain damage, coma, chronic headaches, sensation loss, hearing loss, loss of senses like touch, taste or smell, seizures, and paralysis.

 A concussion is a more common form of a TBI.
-It is a closed head injury that occurs when the brain is shaken with the force of any impact, like in an automobile accident.
+It is a closed head injury that occurs when the brain is shaken with the force of an impact, like in an automobile accident.
 A concussion can be either mild or severe and can lead to severe consequences.

 What to do after a car accident

-TBIs are known to cause long-term disabilities, brain damage and can be debilitating.
+TBIs are known to cause long-term disabilities, brain damage, and can be debilitating.
 That is why receiving immediate medical attention for any head injury – even minor – and ruling out the possibility of a TBI is extremely essential.